 Meet Leslie

-As the CEO of a statewide sustainability non-profit, a mom of twins and a leader with a deep track record of service in our community, Leslie is ready to serve on day one.
+In addition to representing District 12 in Charleston City Council, Leslie is the CEO of a statewide sustainability non-profit, a mom of twins and a leader with a deep track record of service in our community.

 Businesswoman and CEO

 Leslie is the CEO of an environmental sustainability organization that connects diverse stakeholders from across the state to find solutions that benefit our communities and businesses.
 For over a decade, Leslie also built and executed strategies to drive business growth for Fortune 500 companies, governments, non-profits and institutions.
-As a strategic communications and strategy professional, Leslie specializes in advising purpose-driven clients to uncover strategies to meet business goals while positively impacting their communities.
+As a strategic communications and strategy professional, Leslie specialized in advising purpose-driven clients to uncover strategies to meet business goals while positively impacting their communities.
 Leslie completed her MBA from Georgetown with a focus in Non-Market Strategy to help businesses be a force for good in the world.

 Effective Community Leader